horgh/catbox/README.md

 # TODO

-  * Server to server (ircd-ratbox)
-    * Post-burst: SQUIT, KILL, KLINE
+  * S2S: Post-burst: KLINE
-    * Nick collisions
   * Server SQUIT/introduction should send notice to opers
+  * Nick collisions (KILL instead of split in NICK/UID)
+  * Say something like processing connection on initial connect
   * Client connection notices to opers
   * TLS
   * Auto try/retry linking to servers if not connected